ShuvodipDasHimu/ShuvodipDasHimu/README.md

 - 📫 How to reach me **shuvodipdashimu@gmail.com**

 - ⚡ Fun fact **As a kid often times I used to make Robots with paper.
-Although my mom & sister threw those away every time :p (My dad and brother never did that!)**
+Although my mother & sister threw those away every time :p (My father and brother never did that!)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">